Why Temperature-0 LLM Inference Still Isn’t Deterministic

 argmax(logits) = 1 # Returns token at index 1

-Why So Fragile
+Why This Is So Fragile

 argmax is a cliff-edge mapping from continuous to discrete: